 One warning: Pay attention to when additional savings are credited.
 You end up with a lower accumulated value if additional savings are credited at the end of each year, rather than at the beginning, because that means those savings miss out on a year of investment gains.

-Next: Compounding and Time
+Next: Gains Over Time

 Previous: Taxables vs. Munis